Download This Sample

 - India is one of the world’s fastest-growing economies.

-- The majority of India’s economy comes from the service sector; however, there are many issues with the treatment and pay of the 513.7-million-worker labor force in India.
+- The majority of India’s economy comes from the service sector; however, there are many issues with the treatment and pay of the worker labor force in India, which numbers over 500 million.

 - Agricultural products that India exports include rice, wheat, tea, sugarcane, and potatoes.